 - Uswitch.com (opens in new tab)

-Each of these sites includes a postcode checker so you can find out what’s available at your address – not all broadband deals are available everywhere in the UK.
+You can use the postcode checker on these sites to find out what’s available at your address – as not all broadband deals are available across the UK.

-You can use a price comparison site to compare broadband deals or ‘bundles’ which also include a phone line and/or TV channels.
+You can use a price comparison site to compare broadband deals or ‘bundles’ which can include a phone line and TV package.